Welcome to VENT Experts!

 Knowing when to replace your fan is key to protecting your home.
 This guide outlines six clear warning signs.
 These signs indicate that your bathroom exhaust fan is no longer doing its job effectively.
 They show it is time for a replacement.

-1. The Fan is Excessively Noisy
+The Fan is Excessively Noisy

 A healthy bathroom exhaust fan should operate with a consistent, low-level hum.
 You should hear the sound of moving air, not the sound of the machine itself.
 Over time, you might notice this sound change.
 A fan that is nearing the end of its operational life will often become excessively noisy.

-Listen for specific types of sounds.
-A loud grinding or rumbling noise often points to a worn-out motor.
+Often points to a worn-out motor.
 The bearings inside the motor, which allow it to spin smoothly, can degrade after years of use.
 This causes friction and results in a deep, mechanical grinding sound.

-A high-pitched squealing or screeching is another sign of failing motor bearings.
+Another sign of failing motor bearings.
 This sound can be particularly annoying and is a clear indicator of a motor under strain.

 These sounds are more than just a minor irritation.
 They are the audible symptoms of a failing motor.
 A motor that is grinding or squealing is working inefficiently.
 It is struggling to perform its job.
 This means it is using more electricity to move less air.
 Ignoring these noises means you are living with a less effective fan that will eventually fail completely.
 A loud fan is a dying fan.

-2. There is No Improvement in Air Quality
+There is No Improvement in Air Quality

 The primary function of your exhaust fan is to improve the air quality in your bathroom.
 It does this by removing moist air and odours.
 The most reliable sign of a failing fan is when it no longer performs this basic task.
 You may hear the fan running, but the air in the room does not change.

-There is a simple physical test you can perform to check your fan's suction power.
-It is often called the "tissue test".
 Take a single square of toilet tissue and hold it up to the grille of the exhaust fan while it is running.
 A fan that is working correctly will generate enough suction to grab the tissue and hold it firmly against the grille.
 If the tissue flutters and falls to the floor, your fan is not creating a strong enough airflow.

-3. Mould or Mildew is Still Growing
+Mould or Mildew is Still Growing

 This warning sign is a direct and visible consequence of a fan that is failing to control moisture.
 The entire purpose of ventilating your bathroom is to create an environment where mould and mildew cannot grow.
 If you see mold, your ventilation is inadequate.